Trump Reportedly Changes His Mind About Paris Accord, Will Not Pull Out Of Climate Change Agreement

 The White House quickly denied the reports, saying that Trump was sticking to his plan to pull out of the deal.

-“There has been no change in the United States’ position on the Paris agreement,” said Deputy Press Secretary Lindsay Walters (via the New York Post).
+“There has been no change in the United States’ position on the Paris agreement,” said Deputy Press Secretary Lindsay Walters, via the New York Post.
 “As the president has made abundantly clear, the United States is withdrawing unless we can re-enter on terms that are more favorable to our country.”

 But Trump has shown a tendency to contradict statements that come from the White House press arm, so there remains a great deal of uncertainty about what will really happen with the deal.
 So far, Trump has not spoken on the matter personally.